FOCUS AREAS

 ACTIVE FOREST STEWARDSHIP

-Many forested acres in Northern California are dramatically overcrowded and need to be thinned.
+Toward increasing resilience, many of the 33 million forested acres throughout California are dramatically overcrowded and need to be thinned.
 Additionally, prescribed burning must be reintroduced to our landscape to reduce surface fuels and shift our forests back to more fire-adapted ecosystems.
 To do so, initial treatments are often required.

 EDUCATION